cloudflare/workers-sdk/templates/worker-d1-api/README.md

 npx wrangler dev --local --experimental-enable-local-persistence
 ```

 **Note:** the local D1 development environment is under active development and may have some incorrect behaviour.
-If you have issues, run `npm install wrangler@d1` to make sure you're on the latest version, or provide feedback in Discord.
+If you have issues, run `npm install wrangler@latest` to make sure you're on the latest version, or provide feedback in Discord.